 The Group is, from time to time, engaged in legal matters or disputes (including, but not limited to, employment, regulatory matters and data protection) which might result in an outflow of benefits from the Group.
 Where the Group is able to reliably estimate probable losses, provision is made.
-The Group has not disclosed estimates of the potential financial effect of contingent liabilities arising from matters where the impact is highly unlikely to be material, or where it is not practicable to do so, or, in cases where it is practicable, where disclosure could prejudice conduct of the matters.
+The Group has not disclosed estimates of the potential financial effect of contingnen liabilities arising from matters where the impact is highly unlikely to be material, or where it is not practicable, where disclosure could prejudice conduct of the matters.